-Does your marketing strategy utilize all the avenues available to you?
+Does your digital marketing strategy utilize all the avenues available to you?
 Paid content options are always changing and increasing.
 Here are five of the top content distribution options that could make a real impact in your marketing results.
 Use them individually or bundle several strategies together for a multi-pronged approach to your marketing plan.

 1. Paid Search

 A paid search strategy utilizing both Google and Bing is a good place to start with your content distribution.
 Although Google is the first search engine that people think of—and it’s been around the longest—Bing continues to close the gap in popularity.
 Bing’s user stats are impressive with a 33% market share.

 One of the little-known facts about Bing is that it is one of three search engines owned by Microsoft.
 The other two are Yahoo and AOL.
 (Yes, AOL still exists.)
 When you advertise on Bing, your paid search ads appear on all three search engines, so you get a lot of bang for your buck, so to speak.
 Both Bing and Google paid search platforms are easy to execute.
 Google’s Adwords U/I is very self-explanatory, using their Search Network channel for text ads.

 Bing Ads platform is equally intuitive, and they offer attractive benefits like no minimum fee, daily budgets, and performance metrics.
 Both platforms are highly flexible.
 You can quickly change course on strategies that aren’t performing well with just a few clicks.
 You can choose which search queries you’d like to show your content ads for, and easily control your marketing budget down to the penny.

 2. Social Ads